mentos-team/MentOS/README.md

 ### 8.2.
 Add the new program to the list of compiled sources
 Now we can add the program to the list of files which are compiled and placed inside MentOS filesystem.
-The folowing procedure is the same for both `programs` and `programs/tests`, what changes is which `CMakeLists.txt` file we modify.
+The following procedure is the same for both `programs` and `programs/tests`, what changes is which `CMakeLists.txt` file we modify.

 You need to modify the `CMakeLists.txt` file, either `programs/CMakeLists.txt` or `programs/tests/CMakeLists.txt`, and add your program to the list of files to be compiled:
 ```Makefile